When do I have to pay bpm?

 You pay bpm if you are using the public road in the Netherlands in a delivery van that was converted into a passenger car.

 As a resident of the Netherlands you pay bpm, if you are using a car or motorcycle which has not been registered in the Netherlands.
 And you are using this car or motorcycle on the public road in the Netherlands.
-For delivery vans you only pay bpm for those delivery vans which have been put into use on or after 1 July 2005.

 You pay bpm if you no longer satisfy the requirements of the taxi or public transport scheme.